-Semi-truck accidents happen quite frequently in our state.
+Semi-truck accidents happen quite frequently in Washington state.
 Truck drivers are often required to deliver their cargo on a very strict schedule which can result in long hours on the road with little or no sleep.

 Exhausted or distracted truck drivers often cause major accidents.
 Poorly maintained trucks and those with unsecured loads are also causes of trucking accidents.
 Because semi trucks can weigh anywhere from 10,000 to 80,000 pounds, if one of these big rigs crashes into a passenger vehicle the accident victims may suffer serious or fatal injuries.